KeyboardCowboy/todoist-mcp-server/README.md

 ## Tools

+### todoist_get_projects
+Retrieve all projects with their IDs and names:
+* Optional: limit (number of projects to return)
+* Returns formatted list of projects with IDs for use in other tools
+* Example: "Get all my projects" or "List my first 10 projects"

 ### todoist_create_task
 Create new tasks with various attributes:
 * Required: content (task title)
-* Optional: description, due date, priority level (1-4)
+* Optional: description, due date, priority level (1-4), project_id, labels
-* Example: "Create task 'Team Meeting' with description 'Weekly sync' due tomorrow"
+* Example: "Create task 'Team Meeting' in project 'Work' with label 'urgent' due tomorrow"

 ### todoist_get_tasks
 Retrieve and filter tasks: